Raila Odinga: Member of Parliament

-KANU-NDP Merger (New KANU)
+KANU-NDP merger (New KANU)

-In a surprise move, Odinga decided to support Moi, his arch-enemy, even entering into a political merger between his party, NDP, and Moi's much-hated KANU party, which many Kenyans likened to the yoke of oppression.
-The merger was called New KANU.
-Previous admirers of Odinga now saw him as a sell-out to a cause he had once championed by closing ranks with a despot.
+Immediately after the 1997 election, Raila appeared alongside Kibaki to denounce the results, saying that they were rigged.
+In the subsequent months, however, he forged a deal to support Moi, entering into a cooperation deal between his party, NDP, and Moi's KANU party.
 He accepted a position in Moi's cabinet as Energy Minister, serving from June 2001 to 2002, during Moi's final term.
+In 2002, the NDP and KANU formally merged, with the NDP being dissolved and the new party being dubbed the "New KANU".
 In the subsequent KANU elections held later that year, he was elected the party's Secretary General (replacing Joseph Kamotho).
-It was apparent to many that Odinga hoped to ascend to the presidency through KANU and with Moi's support.

 In 2002, much to the chagrin of Odinga and many other hopefuls in the party, Moi endorsed Uhuru Kenyatta – son of Kenya's first president Jomo Kenyatta but a relative newcomer in politics – to be his successor.
 Moi publicly asked Odinga and others to support Uhuru as well.
 This was taken as an affront by many of the party loyalists who felt they were being asked to make way for a newcomer who, unlike them, had done little to build the party.
-Odinga and other KANU members, including Kalonzo Musyoka, George Saitoti and Joseph Kamotho, opposed this step arguing that the then 38-year-old Uhuru was politically inexperienced and lacked the leadership qualities needed to govern.
-Moi stood his ground, maintaining that the country's leadership needed to pass to the younger generation.
+Odinga and other KANU members, including Kalonzo Musyoka, George Saitoti, and Joseph Kamotho, opposed this step arguing that the then 38-year-old Uhuru was politically inexperienced and lacked the leadership qualities needed to govern.
+Moi stood his ground, maintaining that the country's leadership needed to pass to the younger generation as well as someone that Moi could rely on personally.

 Dissent ran through the party with some members openly disagreeing with Moi, despite his reputation as an autocrat.
 It was then that the Rainbow Movement was founded, comprising disgruntled KANU members who exited KANU.
 The exodus, led by Odinga, saw most big names fleeing the party.
 Moi was left with his handpicked successor almost alone with a party reduced to an empty shell with poor electoral prospects.
 The Rainbow Movement went on to join the Liberal Democratic Party (LDP), which later teamed up with opposition Mwai Kibaki's National Alliance Party of Kenya (NAK), a coalition of several other parties, to form the National Rainbow Coalition (NARC).

 National Rainbow Coalition (NARC)

 Amid fears that this opposition "super alliance" would fail to unite and rally behind a common candidate as in previous occasions and thus easily hand victory to the government, Odinga declared "Kibaki tosha", Swahili for "Kibaki is sufficient", an endorsement of a Kibaki ticket.
 This resolved the matter of candidacy and Narc went on to defeat Moi's protege, Uhuru Kenyatta.
-The opposition won a landslide 67% of the vote, dealing a humiliating blow to Moi.
-Odinga led the campaign for Kibaki throughout the country while Kibaki was bedridden and incapacitated following an accident while on his way back to Nairobi from a campaign meeting at Machakos junction 40 kilometres (25 miles) from Nairobi in which he sustained injuries.
+Kibaki himself had been injured in a road accident prior to the election, leaving Odinga and others to lead the campaign for him.